machineagency/science-jubilee/docs/getting_started/installation.md

   ```bash
   git clone https://github.com/machineagency/science-jubilee.git
   ```
-  *Note: cloning may fail because of a copy-paste issue; manually typing the command will solve this.*
+  *Note: cloning may fail because of a copy-paste issue; manually typing the command will solve this.
+  Git bash may also spit out error messages*

+  `fatal: unable to checkout working tree`

+  `warning: Clone succeeded, but checkout failed.`

+  `You can inspect what was checked out with 'git status'`

+  `and retry with 'git restore --source=HEAD :/'`

 - Navigate to the project directory:
   ```bash